-During 2020, the Compensation Committee met with such consultants numerous times in and out of the presence of management, to review findings based on market research and considers those findings in determining and adjusting our executive compensation program.
+During 2021, the Compensation Committee met with such consultants numerous times in and out of the presence of management, to review findings based on market research and considers those findings in determining and adjusting our executive compensation program.

-With respect to Chief Executive Officer compensation, SBCG provided, and continues to provide, an independent recommendation to the Compensation Committee, in the form of a range of possible outcomes, for the Compensation Committee's consideration.
-In developing its recommendation, SBCG relies on its understanding of our business and compensation programs and SBCG's independent research and analysis.
-SBCG does not meet with our Chief Executive Officer with respect to Chief Executive Officer compensation.
-SBCG also assisted us in the design of our annual incentive plan for our eligible employees, including our Named Executive Officers.
-With respect to director compensation and the compensation of our senior executive vice-presidents and executive vice-presidents, SBCG conducts market analyses and advises us on best practices and market trends.
-SBCG provides to the Compensation Committee an independent assessment of management's recommendations on senior executive vice-presidents and executive vice-presidents and executive vice-presidents and executive vice-presidents and executive vice-presidents compensation.
+With respect to Chief Executive Officer compensation, Semler Brossy provided, and continues to provide, an independent recommendation to the Compensation Committee, in the form of a range of possible outcomes, for the Compensation Committee's consideration.
+In developing its recommendation, Semler Brossy relies on its understanding of our business and compensation programs and Semler Brossy's independent research and analysis.
+Semler Brossy does not meet with our Chief Executive Officer with respect to Chief Executive Officer compensation.
+Semler Brossy also assisted us in the design of our annual incentive plan for our eligible employees, including our Named Executive Officers.
+With respect to Director compensation and the compensation of our senior executive vice-presidents and executive vice-presidents, Semler Brossy conducts market analyses and advises us on best practices and market trends.
+Semler Brossy provides to the Compensation Committee an independent assessment of management's recommendations on senior executive vice-presidents compensation.